Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

+The denominator of $O_{ratio}$ is the expected odds of cases for samples collected with SRS, and is less than $1$ for outcome with prevalences less than 50\%.
+The numerator is the expected odds of cases for samples collected with SGS designs.
+Therefore, $O_{ratio}$ is a single estimate of design effect on sample outcome prevalence, and can be interpreted as the expected increase in cases comparing SGS to SRS, with higher values indicating that SGS provides more case enrichment, and $O_{ratio} > 1$ indicating improvement using SGS relative to SRS.
 An interesting property of $O_{ratio}$ is the connection to Likelihood Ratios (LRs) of the enrichment surrogate.
 Of note, LRs of a diagnostic test can be interpreted as slopes of Receiver Operating Characteristics (ROC) curves, are related to positive and negative predictive values (PPV \& NPV), but are invariant to outcome prevalence (\cite{choi1998slopes}).
 Therefore, by framing enrichment surrogates $Z$ as ``prior tests" of outcome $Y$, we may gain insight into what types of variables are the best surrogates for sampling.